trueheart78/trueheart78.com/games.md

 #### :eyes: Focused

-1. Beat Saber (Q2)
+1. Beat Saber (VR)
+   * Bought the BTS and Linkin Park packs.
+1. Assassin's Creed: Odyssey (PS4/XB1)
+   * Re-purchased it and re-playing it again on Xbox One.

+#### :traffic_light: Started and Need to Finish

+1. Assassin's Creed: Valhalla (XSX)
+   * Playing when the wife is up to watching.
 1. Ghost of Tsushima (PS4)
-1. Waiting on the Series X to launch.

-#### :traffic_light: Started and Need to Finish

-1. Assassin's Creed: Odyssey (PS4/XB1)
-   * Just have the last set of DLC to play through on PS4
-   * Re-purchased it again on Xbox One
+1. Watch Dogs: Legion (XSX)
+   * Waiting for a patch to fix the save issues.

 <!-- playing:end -->
 <a name='unplayed'></a>